Article Contents

 The integration with Lightspeed requires an authentication token that is generated during setup.
 Some events can cause the token to expire which disables the integration.

 If this happens, you'll receive a notification on web.wisk.ai and an email saying the token has expired.
-To re-integrate, just go through the setup process again to generate a new token.
+To re-integrate, just go through the setup process again in the existing integration to generate a new token.

 Article Search Terms - Light, Speed